You can join Efrei Paris for an exchange program if you are registered in a degree program at a partner university.

 Efrei Paris is continuously adapting to the evolving international pandemic and will respect the directions put in place by the French government.

-If you are attending the coming Spring 2021 semester, we recommend enquiring about housing.
+If you are attending the coming Fall 2021 semester, we recommend enquiring about housing.
 Please find the details here.

 Information may vary depending on which country you are coming from, please look up your home country’s travel advice for the country specific information for France.